Biography

 He received an award from Arts Council England towards the commission for a new string quartet in five movements for the Smith Quartet, entitled Stato d’Animo, premiered at St. Georges Brandon Hill in Bristol, then in the Aula Absidale in Bologna, Italy.

-Toilers of the Elements, a new concerto for Dame Evelyn Glennie, for percussion and string orchestra was premiered to critical acclaim in 2010.
+Toilers of the Elements, a concerto for Dame Evelyn Glennie, for percussion and string orchestra was premiered to critical acclaim in 2010.